SuperOfficeDocs/superoffice-docs/docs/online/system-requirements.md

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud                 # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: online            # online, web, win, pocket, or mobile
 ---

 # System requirements for SuperOffice CRM Online